arraydesign/causeres/README.md

-# CAUSERES
+﻿# CAUSERES

 * Online publishing platform for Causal Reasoning in Health Services Research;
 * Regular updates of references, links, glossary definitions & blog entries;
 * Monthly release of long form articles (750 – 1000 words)
-* Monetization model has 2 options…
+* Monetization model has 2 options: ad-based and subscription-based

 ## 1. Ad-based (default)
 * No subscription or sign-up necessary to view the website or subscribe to RSS;